pkrajanand/WeatherForecastRecruitment/README.md

 -------------------------
 Configuration Options
 -------------------------
 More cities could be added by specifying it as a comma separated value for the property "weather.cities" in application.properties.
-This requries a restart of the server.
+This requires a restart of the server.